<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1966453256977332&amp;ev=PageView&amp;noscript=1">

 15.)
 What is Seasonal Staff housing like?

-Summer staff live in open-air cabins with no water or electricity in the cabin.
+Summer staff live in open-air cabins or canvas tents with no water or electricity in the cabin.
 Spigots are near by and electricity is available in our offices, staff spaces, kitchens, etc. Depending on the role, most seasonal staff live with campers.
 Individual housing is rare.
 You can see a few YouTube walkthroughts below:

 16.)
 How do I get to camp?